flutter/website/src/get-started/fwe/networking.md

 ## Introduction to retrieving data over the network

-The following two tutorials introduce you to the [`http`][] package which enables your app to make [HTTP][] requests with ease, whether you are running on Android, iOS, inside a web browser, or natively on Windows, macOS or Linux.
+The following two tutorials introduce you to the [`http`][] package, which enables your app to make [HTTP][] requests with ease, whether you are running on Android, iOS, inside a web browser, or natively on Windows, macOS, or Linux.
 The first tutorial shows you how to make an unauthenticated `GET` request to a website, parse the retrieved data as `JSON` and then display the resulting data.
 The second tutorial builds on the first by adding authentication headers, enabling access to web servers requiring authorization.
-The article by the Mozilla Developer Network (MDN) gives more background on how authorisation works on the web.
+The article by the Mozilla Developer Network (MDN) gives more background on how authorization works on the web.

 * Tutorial: [Fetch data from the internet][]
 * Tutorial: [Make authenticated requests][]